Last Updated on July 26, 2020

 In order to form a corporation, you will first need to file articles of incorporation.
-The articles of incorporation is the legal document used to create a corporation with the Secretary of State.
+The articles of incorporation is the legal document used to create the legal entity with the Secretary of State.
 This document is also referred to as a “corporate charter” in some states.
-The articles of incorporation contain general information about the company and are filed with the government agency responsible for business entities in each state.
+The articles of incorporation contain general information about the company and are filed with the state government agency responsible for business entities in each state.
 Your corporation is effectively open upon the filing and acceptance of the articles of incorporation.

 Every state has different requirements but the articles generally will include the legal name of the company, the purpose, and other basic information.
 When the articles of incorporation are filed and accepted, the corporation has been officially formed.
 Until this occurs, you cannot publicly describe your business as a corporation or denote your company name with “Inc.” or “Corp.”.